OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/azure-resource-manager/resource-group-template-functions-logical.md

 ### <a name="examples"></a>Exemplos

-O exemplo a seguir mostra como usar a função `if`.
+Olá mostrado no exemplo a seguir como toouse Olá `if` função.

 ```json
 {